neutral lounge and dining room, a visual example of what $3.5m dollars would get you in sydney 2026

 Double Bay and Bellevue Hill

 At $3m–$3.5m, both suburbs mean one thing: an apartment, and a very good one.
-The median house price in Double Bay is $7.24m, with the median unit sitting at $1.87m — so this budget puts you below the unit median in Double Bay, which still means access to one of Sydney’s most prestigious village addresses, with harbour ferries, boutique retail, and fine dining at your doorstep.
-In Bellevue Hill, the median apartment price is around $1.68m, meaning $3m–$3.5m puts you firmly at the premium end of the apartment market — a large, well-appointed home in a quality building, likely with leafy or elevated views.
-For downsizers or buyers seeking a prestige Eastern Suburbs address without the demands of a freestanding home, both suburbs offer compelling options.
+The median house price in Double Bay is $7m, with the median unit sitting at $1.84m — so this budget puts you below the unit median in Double Bay, which still means access to one of Sydney’s most prestigious village addresses, with harbour ferries, boutique retail, and fine dining at your doorstep.
+In Bellevue Hill, the median apartment price is around $1.65m, meaning $3m–$3.5m puts you at the premium end of the apartment market — a large, well-appointed unit in a quality building, potentially with leafy or elevated views.
+For downsizers or buyers seeking a prestige Eastern Suburbs address without the demands of a freestanding home, both suburbs offer good options.

-The Sydney property market in 2026 rewards buyers who understand the detail.
+The Sydney property market in 2026 rewards buyers who are ready to move.
+Most buyers wait for momentum — and end up paying for it.
+Right now, conditions favour those who are prepared to act before the next market change.
 What $3m–$3.5m buys has changed dramatically since 2017 — but the fundamentals haven’t.
 Location within a suburb matters as much as the suburb itself.
-Whether you’re buying on the Lower North Shore, the Upper North Shore, or in the Eastern Suburbs, understanding what’s driving price variation — zoning uncertainty, proximity to amenity, building quality, or micro-market dynamics — is the difference between a good purchase and a great one.
+Whether you’re buying on the Lower North Shore, the Upper North Shore, or in the Eastern Suburbs, understanding what’s driving price variation — zoning uncertainty, proximity to amenity, building quality, or micro-market dynamics — is the difference between a poor purchase, a good purchase and a great one.

 As a buyers agent with deep experience across Sydney’s Lower North Shore and Eastern Suburbs, I help buyers navigate exactly these decisions — including access to off-market properties that never reach the general public.